Pelacarsen

 Pelacarsen is an experimental antisense oligonucleotide drug designed to lower lipoprotein(a) (Lp(a)) levels in patients with cardiovascular disease.
 The drug targets the LPA gene that encodes apolipoprotein(a), a key component of lipoprotein(a).
 It was developed by Ionis Pharmaceuticals and Novartis.

 As of August 2025, pelacarsen is undergoing Phase 3 clinical trials to evaluate its efficacy in reducing major cardiovascular events in patients with established cardiovascular disease and elevated Lp(a) levels.
+In September 2026, Novartis declared the drug had failed in clinical trials, to the shock of leading physicians, including Harlan Krumholz.

 Mechanism of action

 Pelacarsen is a second-generation, hepatocyte-directed antisense oligonucleotide that targets the messenger RNA (mRNA) transcribed from the LPA gene.
 The drug works by binding to the specific mRNA sequence, leading to its degradation through RNase H-mediated cleavage.

 The antisense oligonucleotide includes chemical modifications such as triantennary N-acetylgalactosamine conjugation, which improve biostability, decrease off-target toxicity compared with unmodified antisense oligonucleotides, and allow rapid, specific uptake by hepatocytes.
 This results in decreased apolipoprotein(a) production and consequently lower circulating Lp(a) levels.